-- (1) These are our NEOs and directors. - (2) Includes 25,823 shares owned of record and 17,578 shares issuable upon the exercise of options that are exercisable within 60 days. - (3) Includes 8,050 shares held by Hyacinth Resources, LLC and 121 shares held by Sycamore Ventures, LLC.
+- (1) These are our NEOs and directors. - (2) Includes 25,823 shares owned of record and 27,014 shares issuable upon the exercise of options that are exercisable within 60 days. - (3) Includes 8,050 shares held by Hyacinth Resources, LLC and 121 shares held by Sycamore Ventures, LLC.
 Mr. Morris disclaims beneficial ownership of the shares held by Sycamore Ventures, LLC except to the extent of his pecuniary interest therein.
-Also includes 4,389 shares issuable upon the exercise of options that are exercisable within 60 days. - (4) All 1,978 shares are issuable upon the exercise of options that are exercisable within 60 days. - (5) All 1,513 shares are issuable upon the exercise of options that are exercisable within 60 days. - (6) Includes 33,994 shares owned of record and 25,458 shares issuable upon the exercise of options currently exercisable or will be exercisable within 60 days.
+Also includes 7,621 shares issuable upon the exercise of options that are exercisable within 60 days. - (4) All 12,252 shares are issuable upon the exercise of options that are exercisable within 60 days. - (5) All 11,764 shares are issuable upon the exercise of options that are exercisable within 60 days. - (6) All 10,000 shares are issuable upon the exercise of options that are exercisable within 60 days. - (7) Includes 33,994 shares owned of record and 68,651 shares issuable upon the exercise of options currently exercisable or will be exercisable within 60 days.